aharvard/my-site/content/posts/2019-08-23-getting-some-clairity-conf-2019.md

 She had all of us in the audience interact with each other, usually something I dislike, but in this case it was great.
 She used audience participation to teach us about listening to each other.

-The main part of her talk went into some details about ways to co-create:
+The main part of her talk went into some details about **ways to co-create**:

 #### Unblock